Wilson NXT Power 16 String

 Comments: This is simply great in playability.
-I am a 14-year-old junior who trains nearly every day and this string
+I am a 14-year-old junior who trains nearly every day and this

 has hardly ever let me down.
 This string on playability would get 9/10.
-Here are the negatives: The durability is poor, this string
+Here are the negatives: The durability is poor, this

 snapped every 2 weeks and it is also very expensive.
 Overall, great feel, bad durability.
 8/10

 Comments: These strings have such great control on the ball.
 Great pop.
-I strung my nBlade at 60lb with this and it
+I strung my nBlade at 60lb with this

 is amazing.
-It doesn't feel as soft as a cheaper string that was in it before, but the cheaper string didn't have any of the control or
+It doesn't feel as soft as a cheaper string that was in it before, but the cheaper string didn't have any of the

 power like the NXT Tour.
-NXT Tour is an amazing string; I would recommend this over the NXT for just the reason they are close
+NXT Tour is an amazing string; I would recommend this over the NXT for just the reason they are

 in price and that the Tour model is extremely better.